maulana603/portfolio/Othello/README.md

 Othello games

-self studying how to make a simple game using pygame.
+Self studying how to make a simple game using pygame.
 You can play in the terminal using play_game() function or play in the UI using play_game_with_gui() function